Easy Homemade Meatballs

 • Add a tablespoon of cooking oil to a large skillet and heat over medium.
 Once hot, swirl the oil to coat the surface of the skillet.
 Add half of the meatballs to the skillet.

-• Cook the meatballs, turning every couple of minutes, until browned on all sides and cooked through.
-Repeat with the second batch of meatballs.
+• Cook them, turning every couple of minutes, until browned on all sides and cooked through.
+Repeat with the second batch.

-• Transfer the cooked meatballs to a pot of red sauce and simmer for a few minutes more before serving.
+• Once cooked, transfer them to a pot of red sauce and simmer for a few minutes more before serving.

-• You can freeze the meatballs either cooked or uncooked.
+• You can freeze this recipe either cooked or uncooked.
 I prefer freezing them already cooked so they can go straight from the freezer into a pot of red sauce and then just simmer until heated through.
 Cooked meatballs should be completely cooled before placing in a gallon-sized freezer bag and transferred to the freezer.

-• To freeze uncooked meatballs, place the raw meatballs on a parchment-lined baking sheet and freeze on the baking sheet until solid (1-2 hours) before transferring to a gallon-sized freezer bag for longer storage.
+• To freeze uncooked, place the raw meatballs on a parchment-lined baking sheet and freeze on the baking sheet until solid (1-2 hours) before transferring to a gallon-sized freezer bag for longer storage.
 Thaw completely before cooking.

 See how we calculate recipe costs here.